t2k/backbone.marionette-RequireJS/readme.md

 ### index.html ###
-Take a look at the [index.AMD.Devel.html](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/indexAMD.Devel.html) file and the [js/main.coffee](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/main.coffee) to see the setup for this Marionette/AMD application.
+Take a look at [index.AMD.Devel.html](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/indexAMD.Devel.html), the Single Page that gets served for this single page application.
+One of the benefits of RequireJS/AMD is this simplicity.
-There is no right or wrong way to organize a Marionette app, but I favor this approach.
-It might seem like overkill, however as an application grows in scope, to dozens or more application/modules, with multiple client side and server side developers and designers then a modular architecture such as this will serve the project well in the long run.
+There is no right or wrong way to organize a Marionette app, but I favor the AMD approach for it's ease of loading for a single page application.
+Notice there is only one javascript loaded **js/main**.

+### main.js ###
+The [js/main.coffee](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/main.coffee) file loaded at the bottom of index.html is the requirejs bootloader.
+See __[requirejs.org](http://requirejs.org)__ for up to date information on RequireJS and the benefits of AMD script loading.
 ### marionette application start ###
 * [the main app.coffee](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/app.coffee)

-## Rails Asset Pipeline
 ### book list application
 * __apps__
     * __book__